axelhjalm/bitwig-midi-fighter-twister/README.md

 ### Track navigation and device control
 In track navigation and device control mode, the knobs works as follows First row, from left to right
-1: Scroll through tracks
+1: Scroll through tracks, press to toggle solo
-2: Track volume
+2: Track volume, press to toggle mute
 3: Track pan, press to reset to middle
-4: Play / stop
+4: Position in track, press to play / stop

 Second row, from left to right
 5: Scroll through selected device preset pages
-6: Scroll through devices in selected track
+6: Scroll through devices in selected track, press to open / close device window
-7: No functionality yet
-7: No functionality yet
+7: Press to disable device
+7: Scroll to open preset browsing (presets in Bitwig only), press to select preset

 Third and forth row:
 Controls parameter in device preset page.
-Turn know to control parameter, press and turn know to control more slowly.
+Turn know to control parameter, press to toggle between coarse and fine control.
 Outer ring shows current value and is updated when stepping through parameter pages or devices.

+###  Parameters (NEW IN 0.3)
+Under Settings > Controllers are setting for the Midi Fighter Twister Controller.
+These are:
+* Coarse and Fine Control Scale - Settable between 1 (fastest) and 12 (slowest), to change how fast macro control knobs change.
+* Navigation Cursor Scroll speed - Controls the speed for "navigation" knobs
+* Debug Log - enable or disable console debug logging (disabled by default)

 ### 16 pad drum sequencer
 This mode must be used on a clip the size of one measure (16 x 16th notes) together till Bitwig Drum Machine.
 Might work with other devices but has not been tested properly.